 The Review Process

-We collected over 170 applications from nearly 90 applicants which we sent to a panel of 20 reviewers selected from the community.2 Just like our applicant pool, we did our best to select experienced community members across a range of experiences, skillsets, and identities to review the applications.
+We collected over 170 applications from nearly 90 applicants which we sent to a panel of 20 reviewers selected from the community. ((Those applications ended up in nine Google Forms.
+If you missed the first post in this series, here’s how I took the WordCamp speaker submissions and automated the form-building process.))
+Just like our applicant pool, we did our best to select experienced community members across a range of experiences, skillsets, and identities to review the applications.

 We learned in previous years that people reviewing talks quickly fall into rating based on personal interest level.
 There’s no way to completely avoid this—it definitely happened—so that’s why we gave our reviewers very explicit criteria to judge applications.